sofielproject/sofielproject/README.md

 - 👋 Hi, I’m owner on @sofielproject
-- 👀 I’m interested in Art and philosophy and IA..
+- 👀 I’m interested in Art, philosophy and IA..
 - 🌱 I’m currently learning semiology.
 - 💞️  I am looking to collaborate on AI development.
 - 📫 How to reach me: sofielproject@gmail.com